linz/linz-bde-uploader/README.md

 # LINZ Bulk Data Extract Uploader

-linz_bde_loader is a programme for loading LINZ BDE files into a PostgreSQL database. linz_bde_uploader has the ability to load full and incremental table Landonline BDE loads, as well as manage versioning information.
+linz_bde_uploader is a programme for loading LINZ BDE files into a PostgreSQL database. linz_bde_uploader has the ability to load full and incremental table Landonline BDE loads, as well as manage versioning information.